shinichy/android-plugin/tutorial/01-getting-started.md

 </LinearLayout>
 ```

-And, finally, display "Hello, world!" on the main activity :
+And, finally, display "Hello, world!" on the main activity in `src/main/scala/ScratchActivity.scala` :

 ```scala
 package com.scratch